Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Silver surfperch eat small clams, gammarid amphipods (small shrimp-like animals), sand crabs, and small fishes.

 The male silver surfperch approaches the female from below.
 Both swim together for two or three seconds, separate, and then come back together again.
 This ‘dance’ can be repeated several times.
 Internal fertilization is aided by a thickening in front of the male’s anal fin.
 This “nipple” is used to transfer milt into the female.
 The female surfperch stores the male’s sperm in her body until the ova are mature (sometimes up to 6 months)—then, fertilization takes place.
-The 4-16 eggs are incubated and hatch inside the female’s body.
+The 4 to 16 eggs are incubated and hatch inside the female’s body.
 The female continues to carry the developing larvae for nearly 12 months.
 When she gives birth, the young emerge as fully-developed, miniature replicas of the adults.

 Silver surfperch swim in loose schools.